What’s in this article

 In certain transactions, the disposal price may be regarded as equal to its acquisition price.
 Those transactions include the following:

-For other cases, transfer of real property may be regarded as being of neither any net gain nor loss to the disposer.
-An example of such is the transfer of real property with prior approval of the Director General of Inland Revenue (DGIR) by a company to companies in the same group for the purposes of increasing operational efficiency for a consideration consisting of not less than 75% in shares.
+In other cases, the transfer of real property may be regarded as being of neither any net gain nor loss to the disposer.
+An example of such is the transfer of real property with prior approval of the Director General of Inland Revenue (DGIR) by a company to companies in the same group to increase operational efficiency for a consideration consisting of not less than 75% in shares.

 What are Allowable Losses?

-Allowable losses refer to circumstances which involve the sale of multiple properties during the same tax year.
+Allowable losses refer to circumstances that involve the sale of multiple properties during the same tax year.
 When a seller loses money by selling at a price below the purchase price, the seller can use that loss to offset any profit on another sale made.
-Allowable losses can be rolled over into future tax years.
+Allowable losses can roll over into future tax years.

 What are Objections and Grievances?

-Any objections regarding valuation must be directly addressed to LHDN.
-A copy of any objection must also be sent to JPPH Malaysia.
+Any objections regarding valuation must address LHDN directly.
+Additionally, send a copy of any objection to JPPH Malaysia.

 JPPH provides consultancy services related to valuation and property services and determines the market value of any disposed property.
-Any person aggrieved by an assessment made may make an appeal; LHDN and JPPH will make the final decision regarding the grievance.
+Any aggrieved person may appeal an assessment; LHDN and JPPH will make the final decision on grievances.

 How Real Property Gains Tax in Malaysia Is Calculated